A&O Shearman | FinReg | Blog

 7 August 2025

-The UK Financial Conduct Authority (FCA) published a new "Wholesale banks supervision" webpage which consolidates insights from the FCA's multi-firm and other supervisory work involving wholesale banks.
+The UK Financial Conduct Authority (FCA) has published a new "Wholesale banks supervision" webpage which consolidates insights from the FCA's multi-firm and other supervisory work involving wholesale banks.
 The webpage covers a range of topics and the outcome of FCA multi-firm reviews, which we summarise here.

 Read more.